The best flexible pricing strategies for SaaS businesses

 Although not a SaaS business at first, Netflix is the go-to example of penetration pricing.
 In the late 2000s, it offered DVD rentals at a fraction of the price of titanic companies like Blockbuster.
 As a result, it gained glowing word of mouth and tons of subscriptions.

-Companies like T-Mobile and Comcast/Xfinity are taking the same tack — a low entry cost, followed by small jumps in SaaS prices.
+Companies like T-Mobile and Comcast/Xfinity are taking a similar approach – offering a low entry cost, followed by slight increases in SaaS prices.

 Premium pricing

-Also known as prestige pricing, this SaaS pricing strategy gives customers a sense of exclusivity and luxury.
-That is — if it costs more, it has to be a fantastic product, right?
+Also known as prestige pricing, this SaaS pricing strategy conveys a sense of exclusivity and luxury to customers.
+That is – if it costs more, it has to be a fantastic product, right?
 Even though that’s not necessarily the case, it’s a psychological tactic that can work.

-This strategy works best for established SaaS businesses that cater to a few loyal but affluent customers.
+This strategy is most effective for established SaaS businesses that cater to a small number of loyal, affluent customers.

 As for advantages, your only real benefit as a SaaS business is to offer an expensive product that few customers can afford.
 They may believe the product is valuable simply because it’s pricey.
-As a result, you earn committed customers who pay regularly and keep the service.
+As a result, you earn committed customers who pay regularly and continue to use the service.

 As for disadvantages, striking the chord between price and perceived value is truly tricky.
 If you slap a high price tag on a brand-new SaaS product, few customers will try it blindly.
 The gamble is risky, and you may need to ditch the strategy altogether.